-VALUATION DATE: June 30, 2017
+VALUATION DATE: June 30, 2018

-DISCOUNT RATE: 5.22% per annum, compounded annually, net of expenses.
+DISCOUNT RATE: 7.30% per annum, compounded annually, net of expenses.

 AFFORDABLE CARE ACT: The impact of the Affordable Care Act (ACA) was addressed in this valuation.
 Review of the information currently available did not identify any specific provisions of the ACA that are anticipated to significantly impact results.
-While the impact of certain future provisions such as the excise tax on high-value health insurance plans (if applicable), mandated benefits and participation changes due to the individual mandate should be recognized in the determination of liabilities, overall future plan costs and the resulting liabilities are driven by amounts employers and retirees can afford (i.e., trend).
+While the impact of certain future provisions should be recognized in the determination of liabilities, overall future plan costs and the resulting liabilities are driven by amounts employers and retirees can afford (i.e., trend).
 The trend assumption forecasts the anticipated increase to initial per capita costs, taking into account health care cost inflation, increases in benefit utilization, plan changes, government-mandated benefits and technological advances.
 Given the uncertainty regarding the ACA's implementation (e.g., the impact of excise tax on high-value health insurance plans, changes in participation resulting from the implementation of state-based health insurance exchanges), continued monitoring of the ACA's impact on the Plan's liability will be required.